-Bob Archibald, Co-President
+Bob Archibald, Co-Chair

 Bob has more than twenty-five years experience as a business executive and entrepreneur.
 He founded and headed two companies and served on the executive teams of two others.
 His formal training is in the social and behavioral sciences.
 It led him to become a consultant and advisor to business executives where he served as a facilitator, advisor and coach to executives and management teams in large and small companies.
 Early in his career, Bob served on the faculties of Psychology, Management and Marketing at Ohio State University and as Director of Counseling and Consultation Services on campus.
 Bob holds a Ph.D. from the University of Utah and is a licensed Psychologist.

-Mary Ellen Navas, Co-President
+Mary Ellen Navas, Co-Chair

 Mary Ellen has more than twenty-five years of direct organizational experience in large corporations, small businesses and government institutions.
 As both a senior manager and as a consultant, she has initiated and led market development, organizational change projects and run profit centers.
 For 25 years, Mary Ellen served as a Senior Manager with AT&T where she led a variety of teams and departments responsible for product development, product management and marketing.
 Mary Ellen earned her BA at Mary Baldwin College in Staunton, Virginia and completed course work toward a Ph.D. in Clinical Psychology at Virginia Commonwealth University in Richmond, Virginia.